Pseudo-Simulation for Autonomous Driving: Results

 \subsection{What new challenges and insights does our leaderboard provide?}

-\boldparagraph{Benchmark} Our public NAVSIM v2 leaderboard features challenging driving scenarios (\eg~unprotected turns and dense traffic, see~\figref{fig:navhard}).
+\boldparagraph{Benchmark} Our public NAVSIM v2 leaderboard\footnote{\href{https://huggingface.co/spaces/AGC2025/e2e-driving-navhard}{{{\texttt{https://huggingface.co/spaces/AGC2025/e2e-driving-navhard}}}}} features challenging driving scenarios (\eg~unprotected turns and dense traffic, see~\figref{fig:navhard}).
 It uses a subset of nuPlan that we refer to as \texttt{navhard}, involving 450 Stage 1 and 5462 Stage 2 observations.
-Further details are in the supplementary.
+The goal of the leaderboard is to ensure standardized evaluation, as subtle differences (\eg, enabling/disabling the human-based filtering mechanism, or using a newer \texttt{numpy} version) can have an effect on the computed metrics.
+Therefore, we discourage the use of self-reported and unofficial ``NAVSIM v2'' benchmark splits, such as reporting the EPDMS on the NAVSIM v1 \texttt{navtest} dataset without conducting two-stage pseudo-simulation.
+Instead, submission to our leaderboard can ensure both consistency and visibility of submissions.

-We select four baseline planners with varying input modalities.
-We aim to compare simple heuristics, state-of-the-art vision-based planners, and privileged systems with access to ground-truth information.
-As heuristics, we include the Constant Velocity (CV) and ego-history conditioned MLP from~\cite{Dauner2024NEURIPS}.
-Representing vision-based methods, we evaluate Latent TransFuser (LTF)~\cite{Chitta2023PAMI}, the strongest publicly available image-only planner for nuPlan.
-Finally, PDM-Closed (PDM-C)~\cite{Dauner2023CORL}, the best privileged planner on nuPlan, serves as our privileged system.
+For our analysis, we select five baseline planners with varying input modalities, as well as six community-contributed submissions: LTFv6~\cite{Nguyen2026CVPR}, RAP~\cite{Feng2025ARXIV}, ZTRS~\cite{Li2025ARXIVc}, GuideFlow~\cite{Liu2025ARXIV}, SimScale~\cite{Tian2026CVPR}, and DrivoR~\cite{Kirby2026CVPR}.
+Our baselines include the Constant Velocity (CV) and Ego-history MLP from~\cite{Dauner2024NEURIPS}, Latent TransFuser (LTF)~\cite{Chitta2023PAMI}, the most established baseline for image-only planning for nuPlan, and PDM-Closed (PDM-C)~\cite{Dauner2023CORL}, the best privileged planner on nuPlan.
+To tackle the complex scene types and visual perturbations of \texttt{navhard}, we propose a new simple and robust baseline architecture called {NavFormer}\footnote{\href{https://github.com/OpenDriveLab/NavFormer}{{{\texttt{https://github.com/OpenDriveLab/NavFormer}}}}}.
+This model employs a BEVFormer encoder~\cite{Li2022ECCV} to process surround-view camera inputs, in contrast to LTF which only encodes forward-facing camera data.
+Following PARA-Drive~\cite{Weng2024CVPR}, object tracking and map segmentation decoders provide auxiliary perception supervision.
+Finally, NavFormer uses a Hydra-MDP decoder head for planning~\cite{Li2024ARXIV}.